tkphd/pfhub-bm1-variations/README.md

 * **per** is a purely periodic IC, with coefficients replaced by even multiples of $\pi/L$ as close to the original values as could be managed.
 This is numerically better-behaved, but produces a "boring" microstructure.
-* **hat** is the original IC everywhere except a zone within $w$ of the boundary, where $c$ smoothly steps to ½.
-It is, unfortunately, qualitatively no different from the original IC in terms of spectral convergence.
+* **win** is the original IC everywhere, with [Hann windows][hann] in $x$ and
-* **win** is the original IC everywhere, with a [Hann window][hann] dropped on top to produce a system that can be represented using only trigonometric functions.
+  $y$ dropped on top to produce a system that can be represented using only trigonometric functions.
 It is currently the "best" IC for spectral solvers.

 The coefficients are explored in `initial_conditions.py`.
 Some discussion and comparison of the initial conditions is in the `slides`